barkibu/plugin-flex-outbound-dialpad/README.md

 4. Update plugin builder to use serverless:cli for plugin asset deployment and align functions hostname automatically.

 ## Changelog

+v1.3.1 - Added callee identification function - Added Identification call with Twiml Status update to bind identification attributes to the task - Extracted env variable from file to react env file.

+---- Forked from

 v1.3 - Moved dialpad to main header to avoid the responsive rendering of the side nav unmounting when resizing the canvas.